UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Job_Results.md

 | `s` | Mail is sent when the job is suspended. |
 | `n` | No mail is sent.
 (The default.) |

-You can use more than one of these options by separating them with a comma, for example, adding the following to your job script would mean you get an email when the job begins and when it ends:
+You can use more than one of these options by putting them together after the `-m` option; for example, adding the following to your job script would mean you get an email when the job begins and when it ends:

 ```
-#$ -m b,e
+#$ -m be
 ```